 3. Excellent Employment Opportunities

-With more than 3.3 million workers, Toronto has the largest labour force in Canada.
-All of those professionals contribute to the generation of about one-fifth of the entire nation's GDP.** So career seekers in the city have tons of options.
+With more than 4.7 million workers, Toronto has the largest labour force in Canada.
+All of those professionals contribute to the generation of about one-fifth of the entire nation's GDP.2 So career seekers in the city have tons of options.
 Some of the best examples include the possibilities found in sectors like:

 - Healthcare—Toronto has many world-class medical facilities and community support centres.

-- Information and communications technology—This broad industry employs more than 168,000 people in the city.**
+- Information and communications technology—This broad industry employs almost 290,000 people in the city.2

-- Business and professional services—Over 316,000 Torontonians are employed in fields like advertising, accounting, and legal and administrative work.**
+- Business and financial services—Around 280,000 Torontonians are employed in fields like banking, trade, and foreign investment.2

-- Creative industries—Professionals like artists, entertainers, designers, writers, and interactive media specialists account for more than 130,000 of the city's workforce.**
+- Creative industries—Professionals like artists, entertainers, designers, writers, and interactive media specialists account for more than 120,000 of the city's workforce.2